syeda27/MonoRARP/Docs/FutureWork.md

 # Improvements to make
 * Prioritize these improvements
 * just wrap the detector in a class!
+* Clean up organization a bit.
+Everything isnt a util... make a bin/ folder.
 * Continue cleaning up code, especially tracker and lane detector.
 * Improve the tracking
     - See file for in-line TODOs